• Skip to primary navigation

 Do you do anything special with your sweetie or your gal pals?
 There’s nothing sexier than baked beans with bacon (ha), so let’s get to it!

-This recipe is definitely a dish that is perfect all year-round!
-They are great in the winter after coming in from outside; they warm ya up and fill your belly.
+This recipe is definitely perfect to make all throughout the year.
+Baked beans are great in the winter after coming in from outside; they warm ya up and fill your belly.

 And in the summer, who doesn’t love baked beans sitting around a campfire?
 Lately, hubby and I have enjoyed them with steak for supper.
 Have a glass of wine with it and that’s fine dining I tell ya!

 Baked beans has it goin’ on.
-Well, you know, as far as beans goes!
+Well, you know, as far as beans go!

 Why We Love Beans